Balance Sheet vs. Income Statement: What’s the Difference?

 First, let’s get the easy stuff out of the way, namely defining the difference between an income statement vs a balance sheet.

-A balance sheet provides a snapshot of a firm’s financial position at a specific point in time, while an income statement – also known as a profit and loss statement – measures performance over a period of time.
+A financial statement of a firm’s current assets and liabilities is called a balance sheet, which provides a snapshot at a specific point in time, whereas an income statement – also known as the statement of operations – reports a business’s revenues and expenses over a defined period.

 Another way to look at it: an income statement lets you know that you are well capitalized for future financial storms, while a balance sheet tells you that you can pay vendors tomorrow.